Yoda92/skin.atlas/README.md

 <a name="About"></a>
 ## About
-Atlas is a skin for Kodi, designed to be clear, simple and light.
+Atlas is designed to be a minimalistic, elegant and intuitive 10-Foot UI for Kodi.

 <a name="License"></a>
 ## License